Richard Pole (courtier)

 Sir Richard Pole, KG (1462 – October 1504) was a supporter and first cousin of King Henry VII of England.
-He was created a Knight of the Garter and was married to Margaret Plantagenet, Countess of Salisbury, a member of the Plantagenet dynasty: a marriage which reinforced the Tudor alliance between the houses of Lancaster and York.
+He was created a Knight of the Garter and was married to Margaret Plantagenet, a member of the House of York.
+The marriage reinforced the Tudor alliance between the houses of York and Lancaster.

 Family

 A descendant of an ancient Welsh family, Sir Richard was a landed gentleman of Buckinghamshire, the son of Geoffrey Pole, Esquire of Worrell, Cheshire, and of Wythurn in Medmenham, Buckinghamshire (1431 – 1474 / 4 January 1479, interred in Bisham Abbey).
 His mother was Edith St John, daughter of Sir Oliver St John of Bletso, Bedfordshire (d.
 1437) and the half-sister of Lady Margaret Beaufort, mother of Henry VII.
 They shared the same mother, Margaret Beauchamp of Bletso, who had married three times; this made Richard a first cousin of the half blood to Henry VII.
 Sir Richard was thus first cousin of Alice St John, wife of Henry Parker, 10th Baron Morley and mother of Jane Parker, wife of George Boleyn, Viscount Rochford.

 His sister Eleanor married Ralph Verney and was a lady in waiting to Elizabeth of York and Margaret Tudor.